tejzpr/webex-go-sdk/meetings/Readme.md

 # Meetings

 The Meetings module provides functionality for interacting with the Webex Meetings API.
-This module allows you to manage Webex Meetings, including creating, retrieving, updating, listing, and deleting meetings.
+This module allows you to manage Webex Meetings — including creating, retrieving, updating, listing, and deleting meetings — as well as listing meeting participants and accessing telephony/audio configuration.

 ## Overview

 Webex Meetings are virtual conferences where users can collaborate in real time using audio, video, content sharing, chat, online whiteboards, and more.
 This module allows you to:

-1. Create new meetings
+1. Create new meetings (with invitees, telephony settings, breakout sessions, etc.)
-2. Retrieve meeting details
+2. Retrieve meeting details (including telephony dial-in info and audio options)
 3. List meetings with filtering options
-4. Update existing meetings
+4. Update or patch existing meetings
 5. Delete/cancel meetings
+6. List meeting participants and get participant details

 ## Installation